Kenning

 A kenning has two parts: a base-word (also known as a head-word) and a determinant.
 So in whale's road, road is the base-word, and whale's is the determinant.
 This is the same structure as in the modern English term skyscraper; the base-word here would be scraper, and the determinant sky.
 In some languages, kennings can recurse, with one element of the kenning being replaced by another kenning.

-Kennings are strongly associated with Old Norse-Icelandic and Old English alliterative verse.
+Kennings are strongly associated with Old Norse–Icelandic and Old English alliterative verse.
 They continued to be a feature of Icelandic poetry (including rímur) for centuries, together with the closely related heiti.
 Although kennings are sometimes hyphenated in English translation, Old Norse poetry did not require kennings to be in normal word order, nor do the parts of the kenning need to be side-by-side.
 The lack of grammatical cases in modern English makes this aspect of kennings difficult to translate.
 Kennings are now rarely used in English, but are still used in the Germanic language family.

 Etymology

+The word kenning is used in manuscripts of Snorri Sturluson's Edda to refer to this kind of poetic construction, and its use in English in this context is taken directly from Old Norse.